BenPatterson2/patterson-ben/README.md

  - [admin-panel](https://marmelab.com/admin-on-rest)

 ### TODO
 - fix pagination/replace with something prebuilt
 - tests on react

+SEE https://marmelab.com/admin-on-rest/RestClients.html to adjust the following

+- Add get list route with range and filter options
+  (no login )
- - Add more routes that correspond with the admin panel
+- Add a Get MAny route that takes multiple ids
+No login
+- Add GET MANY REFERENCE - search by date, author contains - etc no login

+### LATER
+- images
+- coments
+- add ability to run a single test to the test runner. see test_runner.py and https://docs.python.org/2/library/unittest.html for details.
+This may involve some test refactorring but it should be an improvement overall